 Useful for: referring to ranges or cells by a name you choose to make formulas readable.

 By turning your data set into a table, you get the power of name ranges as well as a few additional powerful features.
 For one, any formula that references a column will automatically include new rows of data that you later add to the table.
 Any dropdown formulas will automatically drop down to that new row also.
 This is great for any VLookup formulas you need to use on data that will be updated or added to in future.
+It’s one of the most frequent tools we use on excel in marketing.

 Useful for: referencing the raw data in a report that gets regularly updated with new rows.